-There's something endearing about young Broodmother Niadra and the way she tries her best to grow up... even if her 'doing best' means being a Xenomorph-expy.
+There's something endearing about young Broodmother Niadra and the way she tries her best to grow up... even if "doing her best" means being a Xenomorph-expy.

-The first time Broodmother Zagara meets Kerrigan in the leviathan, she is basically doing a certain Victorian gesture of respect, in which one lifts one's own gown a tiny bit while bowing.
+The first time Broodmother Zagara meets Kerrigan in the leviathan, she is doing a certain Victorian gesture of respect, in which one lifts one's own gown a tiny bit while bowing.
 She continues being Kerrigan's posse through the game.

 The broken-tusked Zerg that's always near Kerrigan in cutscenes near the start of the game, her interactions with it come across as being a bit like a dog and its master.